Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

-Although more than half of respondents think Dependabot can be configured to fit their needs (25.6\% strongly agree and 30.2\% agree), some do not (7.8\% totally disagree and 14\% disagree).
+Although more than half of respondents think Dependabot can be configured to fit their needs (25.6\% \textbf{Strongly Agree} and 30.2\% \textbf{Agree}), some do not (7.8\% \textbf{Totally Disagree} and 14\% \textbf{Disagree}).
 As a peek into this controversy, one developer says, \textit{I think people that complain about how noisy it is (I've seen a lot of this) just don't configure things correctly.}

-More than half (50.4\%) of respondents have configured Dependabot to make it less noisy, which aligns with our findings.
-However, many respondents complain that Dependabot does not offer the configurations they want for noise reduction, such as update grouping and auto-merge.
+More than half (50.4\%) of respondents have configured Dependabot to make it less noisy, but roughly one-third (32.6\%) have not (21.2\% \textbf{Strongly Agree}, 29.5\% \textbf{Agree}, 16.7\% \textbf{Neutral}, 20.5\% \textbf{Disagree}, 12.1\% \textbf{Totally Disagree}).
+It is possible that the default configurations of Dependabot only work for projects with a limited number of dependencies and these dependencies are not fast-evolving (see Section~\ref{sec:rq2-validation}); for other projects, developers need to tweak the configurations multiple times to find a sweet spot for their projects.
+However, many respondents eventually find that Dependabot does not offer the options they want for noise reduction, such as update grouping and auto-merge.
 We will investigate this in-depth in \textbf{RQ5}.

-\begin{result-rq}{Findings for RQ4:} Though the majority of the configurations tends to preserve a proactive setting towards Dependabot PRs, we observe multiple patterns of noise avoidance from configuration modifications: increasing schedule interval, lowering open pull requests limit, and ignoring certain dependencies. \end{result-rq}
+\begin{small} \begin{result-rq}{Findings for RQ4:} The majority of Dependabot configurations imply a proactive update strategy, but we observe multiple patterns of noise avoidance from configuration modifications, such as increasing schedule intervals, lowering the maximum number of open PRs, and ignoring certain dependencies. \end{result-rq} \end{small}